Some parts of this page may be machine-translated.

 [Spin-off] Training data starts with good teacher development - What communication is needed in the field?

-――Annotations Supporting AI in the DX Era.
-The Reality of the Analog Field
+――Annotation Supporting AI in the DX Era.
+The Real Analog Scene

 ~What Communication is Needed in the Field~

 Until now, our company has been publishing various blogs related to annotation and AI.
-In those, we have focused on conveying general knowledge and know-how.
-While the task of annotation may seem simple when expressed in words, it is a "task that cannot be avoided by humans" and contains a lot of "ambiguity," which inevitably leads to a greater involvement of people.
-Therefore, it often becomes a bit messy and cannot be resolved with the neat theories that abound in the world; in order to ensure quality and productivity, various experiences and know-how are actually required.
+In those, we have mainly conveyed general knowledge and know-how.
+Annotation work may seem simple at first glance when put into words, but because it is a task that inevitably involves humans and contains a lot of "ambiguity," it naturally requires a lot of human interaction.
+For this reason, in a sense, it is a gritty process where many things cannot be resolved by the neat logic commonly found elsewhere, and ensuring quality and productivity actually requires various experiences and know-how.

-For this reason, we believe that understanding the specific problems that occur in actual annotation settings and how they are addressed can serve as hints for leading to successful annotation.
+Therefore, we believe that knowing concretely about the problems that occur in actual annotation sites and how to deal with them can serve as useful hints for successfully leading annotation.

 >>Past Published Blogs (Partial)